helium/HIP/0072-secure-concentrators.md

 An SCC design must meet the following minimum hardware requirements:

  - Onboard GNSS (GPS) receiver.
-GPS provides geolocation and timestampling reference of every received packet.
+GPS provides geolocation and timestamping reference of every received packet.
+The GPS accuracy must be 20 meters or better.
  - Appropriate hardware to precisely timestamp the arrival of received LoRa packets on par with Semtech SX1303.
  - Ability to sign the received LoRa packets and associated metadata (GPS location, time, frequency, etc) with a secured asymmetric key (see further security requirements).